sprout-laravel/docs/configuration.md

 ### Sprout Configuration

 The rest of the configuration provided by Sprout is published to the `config/sprout` directory.
-One of the main reasons this subdirectory is used, is so that addons can publish their own confirmation files to it, and have them available under the `sprout.` config prefix.
+One of the main reasons this subdirectory is used, is so that addons can publish their own configuration files to it, making them available under the `sprout.` config prefix.
 By default, this directory contains:

 - Core Sprout configuration in `core.php`
 - Service override configuration in `overrides.php`

-> [!WARNING]
-> Because of how Laravel loads config files, if you create a `config/sprout.php` file, it will essentially remove
-> all of Sprouts config, causing your application to break.

 ## Configuring